marwahaha/grand-web-scraper/README.md

 Grand-web-scraper (Deprecated)
 ==============================

-Project "abandonned" for the data is accessible through the API.
+Project "abandoned" for the data is accessible through the API.
 Fun project tho.

 This is a not very optimized scraper.
 This scraper is suspected to never be able to get all of the info (and the gathering has a time complexity probably worse than `O(n ^ n)`).